Data Study

 Annual rebalance

-Once per year, reset back to target weights (e.g., every January).
+Once per year, reset back to target weights — for example every January.
+One date, one check.

 RULE B